jtkovacs/jtkovacs.github.io/REFS/TOCS/databases_TOC.md

 - **Domain integrity** is the assurance that attributes have meaningful (as in possible, if not necessarily accurate) values.
 This is enforced by column data types and custom domain restrictions.
 - **Referential integrity** is the assurance that, once one-to-many or many-to-many relationships are separated into different tables, the data is still kept in sync despite updates and deletions.
 Specifically, when a row is added to the latter table, its FK value should come from the former table’s PK or it should be NULL.

+Additionally, database designs are normalized to preserve integrity and minimize redundancy (by limiting storage costs).

 ##### Normalization

-Database schemas are normalized to minimize redundancy (limiting storage costs) and to **preserve data integrity.** Normalization is a process of allocating attributes to entities to achieve a certain configuration of [dependencies](#relationships-between-attributes) within each entity.
-There are five but actually maybe six levels of normalization, with normalization to third normal form the msot frequent target.
+Normalization is a process of allocating attributes to entities to achieve a certain configuration of [dependencies](#relationships-between-attributes) within each entity.
+There are five but actually maybe six levels of normalization, with normalization to third normal form the most frequent target.
 The first normal form is how Codd articulated his relational data model in the 1970s, with the other forms refining the basic relational model:

-- **1NF:** Rows are unique, columns have a datatype, and all attributes are atomic (which might require splitting a composive attribute or creating an [associative entity.](#associative-entities) This means redundancy is minimized (versus trying to capture a many-to-many relationship in a single table).
+- **1NF:** Rows are unique, columns have a datatype, and all attributes are atomic (which might require splitting a composive attribute or creating another entity to resolve a one-to-many relationship).
+These requirements reduce redundancy.
 - **2NF:** All columns in a table must be related via [FDs;](functional-dependencies-and-keys) i.e., each column must be a determinant or a dependent.
+If so, modification anomalies are prevented.
-- **3NF:** Remove [TDs](#transitive-dependencies) and derived attributes, preventing update and deletion anomalies\*.
+- **3NF:** Remove [TDs](#transitive-dependencies) and derived attributes, preventing update and deletion anomalies.
 - **BCNF:** Extreme version of 3NF where, for all FDs `A → B,` A is the PK.
 - **4NF:** Remove [MVDs,](#multivalued-dependencies) somehow increasing efficiency because there are B+C vs. B\*C tuples??
 - **5NF:** ???

-*This [example from ThoughtCo](https://www.thoughtco.com/transitive-dependency-1019760) shows how 3NF prevents data anomalies.
-There are two FDs `(Book → Author, Author → Author_Nationality)` and one TD `(Book → Author_Nationality), not to mention a violation of 1NF:`
+This [example from ThoughtCo](https://www.thoughtco.com/transitive-dependency-1019760) shows how normal forms prevent data anomalies.
+In this case there are two FDs `(Book → Author, Author → Author_Nationality)` and one TD `(Book → Author_Nationality), not to mention a violation of 1NF:`

 | Author | Book | Author_Nationality |
 | --- | --- | --- |